 The position of one testicle is usually independent of the position of the other one.
 For example, a boy may have one normal testicle and one retractile testicle.

 Retractile testicle is different from undescended testicle (cryptorchidism).
 The undescended testicle is one that never entered the scrotum.
-If a doctor attempted to guide an undescended testicle, it wouldn't move or would move slightly, most likely with some discomfort or pain.
+If a doctor attempted to guide an undescended testicle, it would cause discomfort or pain.

 When to see a doctor